RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 ABA is sending up a flare, really.
 NO new rule or modification of a rule can deal with that pervasive and relentless and exponential technological change

 In fact, in their materials the Ethics 20/20 Commission intends to establish a site resource where lawyers can go to learn about cloud computing, secure WIFI communications, laptop encryption, biometric fingerprint readers instead of passwords and so on.

+Clients too are demanding that their lawyers are technologically competent, because the alternatives are too risky.

+> Being a Luddite can be expensive, embarrassing, and potentially disastrous for lawyers and clients.
+Technological incompetence can result in wasted time (and therefore increased cost to the client), loss of money and identity, ethical sanctions, and embarrassment or worse in the courtroom.
+Those are high prices to pay for being too proud (or lazy) to learn how the Internet, social media, and that box on your desk work.

+[The Consequences of Technological Incompetence](https://lawyerist.com/89959/consequences-of-technological-incompetence/?utm_source), by Sam Glover on October 14th, 2015.

 ###  Model Rule 1.3